 I last wrote about pain versus suffering.
-Today I’m on the bastardization of the acceptance of pain.
-There’s a certain acceptance of suffering that actually lessens our experience of Life, and it occurs when we accept suffering as our lot.
+Today I’m on the bastardization of the accepting our lot in life.
+There’s a certain acceptance of suffering that actually lessens our experience of Life, and it occurs when we accept suffering as our lot or due.
 It’s not a godly surrender but a disheartening view that nothing more can be reached.
 It’s a despairing acceptance of suffering as normal.

-I’ve struggled with this in the past and it looks like depression.
+I have to admit, in the past I’ve struggled with this and it looks like depression.
 Your eyes dim from lack of hope and you settle in to the thinking that there’s nothing better for you.
 It’s a ploy of the enemy to keep us down.

 Pain is a reality and we all experience it.
 Suffering, however, is associated with resistance and separation from God.
 But what I’m writing about now is the abandonment of hope that’s fostered by the enemy.
 “This is my lot in life!”
 This state sees nothing higher than this moment’s suffering.